 The persons who must be present to see the testator sign the will.
 They must also sign the will themselves and they should not be beneficiaries of the will.

-Meantime, you may like to look at this alternative investments blog.
+Meantime, you may like to look at our ever growing Wills and related matters guides.